 A colony functions as a superorganism.
 Collectively, betrayal is rare, almost absent.
-Because evolution has done what we struggle to do: resolve the prisoner's dilemma.
-Cooperation exposes you, betrayal isolates, and yet both lose when playing alone.
-The genetic proximity described by William Hamilton aligns interests: helping the colony is extending yourself.
-Added to this are mechanisms game theory identifies as decisive: repeated interactions, chemical memory through pheromones, detection and punishment of deviant behavior.But that doesn't mean the ant is a machine without choice.
+Because evolution has done what we struggle to do: resolve the prisoner’s dilemma.
+Cooperation leaves you vulnerable, betrayal leaves you isolated, and yet both strategies fail when played in isolation.
+The genetic proximity described by William Hamilton brings interests into alignment: helping the colony is extending yourself.
+On top of this, game theory identifies several decisive mechanisms: repeated interactions, chemical memory through pheromones, detection and punishment of deviant behavior.But that doesn’t mean the ant is a machine without choice.
 Studies on Temnothorax have shown it clearly: scout ants individually evaluate several nesting sites, compare them, decide, then return to recruit.
 Stridulation and conflicting pheromones can create genuine ambiguity.
 Oscillatory behaviors have been observed, as if the ant were hesitating between two incompatible signals.
 Deborah Gordon at Stanford documented individual behavioral variation within the same colony, something one could almost call personalities.What nature achieved is not the erasure of individual choice.
 It is the construction of a framework where cooperation remains structurally more advantageous than betrayal.
 The ant can deviate.
 It rarely does, because the cost is immediate, legible, and chemically recorded by the entire colony.
 Precisely because it can choose, and so rarely chooses to betray, that playing an ant becomes interesting.
 Not to imitate their coherence, but to understand what makes it so difficult for us.

 In the 1990s, Marco Dorigo drew from it to create Ant Colony Optimization algorithms: digital traces that strengthen along paths that work and evaporate along those that fail, exactly like pheromones.
 Collective intelligence without a center, without a leader.
 This is exactly the logic that structures ANTagony’s partner AI: it doesn’t try to beat you, it learns from your decisions, reinforces what worked between you, and remembers what fractured trust.
 The colony’s chemical memory, translated into algorithmic memory.